asyncy/microservice.guide/schema/actions/README.md

 # Actions
+Defining actions is a way to organize which APIs are exposed and how they are used within an application or platform.

+Properly defining actions can assist with the following:
+  - Service discovery
+  - Documentation
+  - Operational insight

-Services **MUST** list all actions; exposing the functionality of the service.
+Services **MUST** list actions that can be executed.

-Actions describe the APIs, functions and logic within the microservice.
-Each action includes the `arguments` and `output` that correspond with the behavior of the action.
+At a high level, services **SHOULD** define the following about themselves:

+- Interface (HTTP/RPC/etc)
+- Arguments
+- Output

 [[toc]]

 **Example**

-Below is an action called `convert` which accepts `units`, `from` and `to` returning an object with properies of `units` and `currency`.
+Here's an action called `convert` which accepts `units`, `from` and `to` returning an object with two properties - `units` and `currency`.

 ```yaml
 actions: